3 steps to fast track your way to "financial freedom"

 Then consider reducing your outgoings to the absolute minimum.

 Living this frugal lifestyle doesn’t have to be hard.
-In fact, thrifty living can be turned into a fun challenge for the whole family, including challenges like reducing waste and recycling.
+Thrifty living can be turned into a fun challenge for the whole family, including challenges like reducing waste and recycling.

 If you need more help, there are lots of resources available online to live off the smell of an oily rag full of simple money-saving ideas for every area of your life.